 By as early as 2025, half of the world’s population will be living in water-stressed areas.
 Without adequate water supply, sewage systems fail and there is insufficient water for basic hygiene needs.
 Access to safe water to maintain proper hygiene and sanitation is critical, especially amidst COVID-19.

-When monsoons and other natural disasters strike, UNICEF is among the first on the ground—sometimes even days before to preposition supplies—and the last to leave.
-UNICEF hosts the largest humanitarian supply warehouse in the world, and through its network, UNICEF is able to deliver lifesaving supplies to anywhere within 48–72 hours.
+When monsoons and other natural disasters strike, UNICEF is among the first on the ground—sometimes even days before to preposition supplies.
+UNICEF's supply operation, which includes the largest humanitarian supply warehouse in the world, enables the delivery of lifesaving supplies to anywhere in the world within 48 to 72 hours.

-Working with local partners, UNICEF provides safe drinking water, hygiene and sanitation kits, medicine, clothes, psychosocial services and more.
-On the ground, UNICEF is known for its Child-Friendly Spaces and temporary classrooms: safe spaces that encourage learning and play to help children cope and work through trauma.
-UNICEF protection teams also help care for lost and orphaned children while searching for surviving family members.
+Working with local partners, UNICEF provides safe drinking water, hygiene and sanitation kits, medicine, nutrition and more.
+UNICEF also creates Child-Friendly Spaces and temporary classrooms, safe spaces for displaced children to learn and play and receive psychosocial support.
+UNICEF protection teams work to reunite separated children with family members.

 Once the immediate crisis has passed, UNICEF works to prepare communities for the next emergency by assessing risks and helping strengthen health care systems, schools and other community services to become more extreme-weather resilient.

 Learn more about how UNICEF works to address climate change and its impact on children.